 How is Using Your Phone Damaging Your Relationship?

 There are so many ways you'll find your phone damaging your relationships.
-The couples I work with on “the phone thing” have three main gripes.
-Most other complaints are really just a subset of these three;
+The couples I work with on “the phone thing” have three main gripes;

-- One person is “chatting” online, to exes, to friends or colleagues, or to others, in a way that feels to their partner like infidelity, or an early stage of infidelity (whether it is emotional, romantic, sexual, or something else).
+- One person is “chatting” online, to exes, to friends or colleagues, or to others, in a way that feels to their partner like infidelity

-- Someone is uncomfortable with the level or type of sharing of their personal life, or their partners personal life, on a public platform.
+- Someone is uncomfortable with the level or type of personal sharing on a public platform.

 - One partner feels like there is an issue with presence, level of connection, or quality of their time together.

-20 Strategies to Take Control and Stop Your Phone Damaging Your Relationship
+20 Strategies to Stop Your Phone Damaging Your Relationship

 Technological Solutions to Stop Your Phone Damaging Your Relationship

 Relational Solutions to Stop Your Phone Damaging Your Relationship